Value your attention

 “Big Data” is one of those concepts we think we know what it means but don’t actually have a concise, working definition for it— a practical definition to use as a reference.
 Watch What Is Big Data? for a two-minute explanation of what Big Data is and how it works.

 What Is Our Attention Really Worth?
 Our attention might be the most in-demand asset we have to offer.
-We could spend 100 percent of our attention online (all day, every day), and the Internet would still serve up more clickbait begging for our attention.
-So given the value of our attention, shouldn’t we pay more attention to how we spend it?
+We could spend 100 percent of our attention online (all day, every day), and the internet would still serve up more clickbait begging for our attention.
+Given the value of our attention, shouldn’t we pay more attention to how we spend it?
 The goal is to pause for just a moment and ask what your attention is really worth.

 That’s all for this week!